 This letter is to confirm the understanding reached between the parties, concerning the above-mentioned job classifications.
 In accordance with Article 15, Section entitled "Classification Committee" of the Outside Plant Personnel Agreement (OPPA), it is mutually agreed to establish the positions of Substation Technician and Senior Substation Technician within the OPPA.
-In addition, the existing Substation Lineman, Substation Leadman, Substation Foreman, Relay/Control Wiring Technician and job classifications will be modified to adapt to the new classification structure.
+In addition, the existing Substation Lineman, Substation Leadman, Substation Foreman, Relay/Control Wiring Technician and Senior Relay/Control Wiring Technician and Senior Relay/Control Wiring Technician and Senior Substation to the new classification structure.